 I was born in Colombia and in all honesty had a privileged upbringing.
-My parents started their lives together with very little as teachers, but with shear hard work and retraining they changed careers and my dad became very successful doctor.
-As well, my Mother got in to property development.
-And I’m sure it was growing up in this environment that has shaped my own work ethics, and my love for building.
+My parents started their lives together with very little as teachers, but with shear hard work and retraining they changed careers, with my dad becoming a very successful doctor.
+Also at this time my Mother became involved in property development.
+I am sure it was growing up in this environment that has shaped my own work ethics, and my love for building.

-I saw civil engineering as a way of improving lives; transport connections, power supplies and buildings all make a massive contribution, and I wanted to be able to improve peoples lives – ‘modus vivendi’.
+I saw civil engineering as a way of improving lives; transport connections, power supplies and buildings all make a massive contribution.
+I wanted to be able to improve peoples lives – ‘modus vivendi’.

-After a few years in the construction industry, left Colombia and decided to immigrate to the UK and learn English to start with.
+After a few years in the construction industry, I left Colombia and decided to immigrate to the UK and improve my English skills.

-My career got me working on some great projects including:
+My career got going and saw me working on some great projects including:

 - The London Underground